coderaiser/putout/README.md

 ### Plugins

-There are two types of plugins supported by 🐊`Putout`, their names in npm start with a prefix:
+There are two types of plugin names supported by 🐊`Putout`, their names in npm start with a prefix:

 - `@putout/plugin-` for official plugins
 - `putout-plugin-` for user plugins